Business owners – COVID-19 emergency support measures

 - Federal and provincial government: 50%, which can be forgiven and disbursed directly to the commercial property owner.

-In order to qualify for the CECRA, a commercial property owner must own commercial real property occupied by “impacted small business tenants” and must enter into a legally binding rent reduction agreement for the period of April, May, and June 2020 that reduces an impacted small business tenant’s rent by at least 75%.
+In order to qualify for the CECRA, a commercial property owner must own commercial real property occupied by “impacted small business tenants” and must enter into a legally binding rent reduction agreement that reduces an impacted small business tenant’s rent by at least 75%.
 The agreement must include a moratorium on eviction and a declaration of rental revenue.

 Impacted small business tenants are businesses paying less than $50,000 per month in rent, generate no more than $20 million in gross annual revenues, and have experienced a decrease in pre-COVID-19 revenues by at least 70%.